– Max McKeown, author and innovation consultant

 Lastly the “drive-to” element of the trip provided a level of ease, comfort, and convenience that would otherwise have been impossible.
 What’s more, participants did not have to worry about getting to the airport on time in order to make a flight; instead, each participant could travel to the destination at their own pace.
 This also allowed individuals to make their own “itineraries,” which could include scenic detours or stops along the way (which a number of participants took full advantage of).
 In fact, some remarked that the weekend drive through this beautiful area of the country was actually a pleasant and enjoyable way to start and conclude the trip.

 Adaptability is one of the keys to running a successful business in the long term, and how we adjust in the face of great challenges says a lot about our ability to move forward.
-In the case of incentive travel this past year, finding new and unique ways to continue to reward the people who deserve it has required significant adjustments to be made for program planners and trip participants alike.
-A regional event that focuses on drive-to destinations has been one option that’s been slow to take hold but seems to be picking up momentum as travelers have started to become more comfortable leaving home.
+In the case of incentive travel these past two years, finding new and unique ways to continue to reward the people who deserve it has required significant adjustments to be made for program planners and trip participants alike.
+A regional event that focuses on drive-to destinations has been one option that we’ve utilized now on numerous occasions, and one that seems to be picking up momentum as the economy opens back up and more and more travelers become comfortable once again with leaving home.

 Interested in planning a regional event or trip?
 Click here to learn more about the destinations available in your region.